Managing the Impacts of Underwater Sound

-RISK ASSESSMENT FRAMEWORK FOR SOUND-RELATED IMPACTS
+A DYNAMIC RISK ASSESSMENT FRAMEWORK FOR SOUND-RELATED IMPACTS

 Typically, sound maps are used in conjunction with data on the distribution and abundance of fish and marine mammals to provide an estimate of the number affected.
 The impact is then extrapolated using empirical data on hearing sensitivities and demonstrated effects.
 However, at DHI, we have moved beyond the above-mentioned static analysis to the use of agent-based models